BSc (Hons) Health and Social Care Management (Full Degree)

 Please contact the Admissions Office to find out if your qualification is suitable.
 If you do not have a UK qualification or an International Baccalaureate we will use NARIC to find out how the qualifications you already have compare to UK qualifications.
 NARIC is the UK agency that provides information and advice about how qualifications and skills from overseas compare to UK qualifications.

-All students whose first language is not English and have not done the last two years of their education in English must meet a minimum English language requirement before commencing their programme.
+All students whose first language is not English and have not done the last two years of their education in English may meet a minimum English language requirement before commencing their programme.

 The structure of the full BSc (Hons) Health and Social Care Management programme is shown below: